+The main crucial point to solve, to set a path to the proof of the RH here, is related to the fact that the poles of any $S$ matrix used to verify the validity of the RH have the property of existing always in pairs and are always related, in each pair, via complex conjugation.
+As stated by Castro in Ref. \cite{castro}, if this property is explained and proved with a physical system, then the proof of the RH with the $S$-matrix approach can be set, drawing the path for a complete route to the demonstration of the RH.

-As Majorana particles present different intrinsic (spin) angular momenta for an observer at rest, \\ \textit{this family of particles behave at all effects like an infinite spectrum of excited particle states characterized by the angular momentum parameter} $j$.
-For a better insight see the Appendix and Ref. \cite{tambu2021}.
+To this aim, we set up our demonstration to this property, by applying the infinite-components Majorana's solution -- the Majorana Tower -- to the study of the zeros and poles of the $S$-matrix of a tachyonic condensate, generated by the scattering of tachyons in the bosonic string theory framework.
+Strings and supersymmetric string solutions as superstrings are known to be able to describe states of Majorana quanta, either both bosonic-Majorana, for which $j \in \mathbb{N} - \{0\}$ (pure bosonic, see e.g., \cite{bled,nielsen}, or given by superposition of fermionic states) and the more common fermionic solutions \cite{string}, where, following the original work by Majorana, the angular momentum assumes half-integer values ($j= \frac 12, \frac 32, \frac 52, ... $).
+As Majorana quanta present different intrinsic (spin) angular momenta for an observer at rest, \textit{this family of particles behave at all effects like an infinite spectrum of excited particle states characterized by the angular momentum parameter} $j$.
+For a better insight see the Appendix \ref{appB} and Ref. \cite{tambu2021}.

-The quantum system associated to this description is presented in terms of an infinity of virtual resonances described by the corresponding $S$-matrix poles \cite{joffily}, whose energy levels differences presents the properties of random matrix theory (RMT) and reduces the Riemann Hypothesis to an inverse (quantum) scattering problem \cite{khuri}.
+The quantum system associated to this description is presented in terms of an infinity of virtual resonances described by the corresponding $S$-matrix poles \cite{joffily}, whose differences in the energy levels present similar properties of a system described by random matrix theory (RMT) and reduces the Riemann Hypothesis to an inverse (quantum) scattering problem \cite{khuri}.
 Concerning the RMT connection with primes, the RMT statistics apply only over a limited range of energy difference, beyond which there are dramatic deviations.
 These deviations are precisely those predicted theoretically for a quantum system with a classically chaotic counterpart.
 The RMT universality comes from long classical periodic orbits, whilst the non-universal deviations come from the short orbits \cite{berry175}.

-The Majorana Tower in a hyperbolic geometric support such as the Poincar\'e disk, including the case of a general constant accelerated observer or accelerated string ends (see e.g. in AdS/CFT and String Theory \cite{adscft,susskind}), can be used to describe the scattering of two on-shell tachyons with a Hermitian Hamiltonian \cite{semenov}.
+The Majorana Tower in a hyperbolic geometric support, like the Poincar\'e disk or including the case of a general constantly-accelerated reference frame that describes accelerated string ends (see e.g. in AdS/CFT and string and superstring theory \cite{adscft,susskind}), can be successfully used to describe the scattering of two on-shell Majorana tachyons with a Hermitian Hamiltonian \cite{semenov}.